 Classes meet on Tuesday and Thursday during the Fall and Spring semesters.
 Wednesday morning is dedicated to mandatory events such as community service, team building activities, special projects, career workshops, guest speakers, and corporate visits.
-Otherwise Wednesday morning is used for team meetings.
-Students will take 12 semester credit hours during the Fall, Spring, and Summer semesters.
-Two semester hours of internship may be completed in the Fall or Spring semester.
+Otherwise, Wednesday morning is used for team meetings.
+Students will take 12 semester hours during the Fall and Spring, and 9 semester hours during the Summer semester.
+The optional two semester hours of internship may be completed in the Fall, Spring, or Summer semesters.